mckennapsean/code-examples/Java/README.md

     - cute 2D changing city environment
 -  **Clipping**.java
     - implementation of the Sutherland-Hodgman clipping algorithm
+    - credit goes to the JHAVE project
 -  **Faces**.java
     - draw some 2D faces
 -  **Fractals**.java
     - implementation of the Mandelbrot set
 -  **Heartbeat**.java
-    - animation with GUI to change waveform
+    - animation of a moving ball with a slider to change frequency
 -  **Simple**.java
-    - some simple java 2D graphics
+    - some simple java 2D graphics, several examples
 -  **Tetrahedron**.java
-    - 3D tetrahedron, requires Java 3D
+    - 3D rotating tetrahedron in a scene graph, requires Java 3D
 -  **Torus**.java
-    - 3D torus, requires Java 3D
+    - several rotating 3D toruses inside of each other, requires Java 3D

 *Language*